-Chinese basketball body halts cooperation with Houston Rockets over Hong Kong tweet
+Chinese businesses, broadcaster punish Houston Rockets over manager's HK protest tweet

 The Rockets are widely followed in China, partly because they drafted the Chinese basketball player Yao Ming in 2002, who became a star for them and helped build the NBA’s following there.

+The Rockets, currently playing games in Japan, could not be reached for comment outside of business hours.

+The business’ announcements follow one earlier in the day from the Chinese Basketball Association which said it was suspending “exchanges and cooperation” with the Houston Rockets.

-In a statement posted on China’s Twitter-like Weibo, the association, chaired by Yao, said it opposed Daryl Morey’s comment, which it called inappropriate.
+In a statement posted on Weibo, the association, chaired by Yao, said it opposed Morey’s comment, which it called inappropriate.

 “Houston Rockets General Manager Morey publicly made an inappropriate comment related to Hong Kong,” it said.
 “The Chinese Basketball Association strongly opposes this and will suspend exchanges and cooperation.”